MedatechUK/sqlhttp/readme.md

 <h3>dbo.postxml</h3>
 POST XMLSQL type data to an XML REST Endpoint.
-The XML data may come from a SQL type feed.
+The XML data may come from a SQL type feed, or from the result of a get/post.

 ```sql
 	declare @response xml